BenFradet/allumette/README.md

 - `wgpu` for the GPU runtime
 - `rayon` for the parallel CPU runtime
 - `flume` and `futures` for wgpu callbacks
-- `bytemuck` to convert binary buffers copied from the GPU
+- `bytemuck` to convert binary buffers copied to/from the GPU
 - `proptest` for property-based testing
 - `rand` for synthetic data generation